Eastern Bay of Plenty floods

 Information and support centre

-The information and support centre at the Edgecumbe War Memorial Centre is open daily from 9am to 2pm.
+The information and support centre at the Edgecumbe Library is open Monday to Friday from 9am to 4pm and Saturday from 9am to 1pm.

-Our staff are available at the centre from Monday to Friday between 10am-12pm.
+Our staff are available at the centre between Monday to Friday from 9am to 1pm.

 For other requests for welfare services call the Government Helpline 0800 779 997